Learn X Language Fast

 Here’s a few of what I’d deem the nuts and bolts of this process

-• HTML Element types, and Element API functions such as getClientX, and so on
+- HTML Element types, and Element API functions such as

 What I’ve listed is the substrate upon which I can build an application which brings some unique value into the world.
 I’d consider the application as the “pure” idea which I described in the introduction.
 Since my application needs text input, interesting styling, responsive html elements, and to interact with web APIs, I need to know all these technologies, but that laundry list of nuts and bolts does not alone create the app.
 Learn the nuts and bolts faster and you get your app faster.